 Jamie Martin, editor of Simple Homeschool, also blogs about motherhood at Steady Mom

-This post is the first in an ongoing series I’ve planned about the educational philosophy Leadership Education (also known as A Thomas Jefferson Education.)
+This post is part of an ongoing series about the educational philosophy Leadership Education (also known as A Thomas Jefferson Education.)

 “Core Phase is the basis of a life.
 A good Core Phase naturally provides the foundation for a good life, a great Core Phase for a great life, and so on.”